amy-monroe/Monte-Carlo-Simulation/README.md

 - **Back-End Logic**: I built the back-end logic for this simulation, involving algorithm design, data processing, and managing data structures.

-- **Machine Learning Concepts**: Through random data generation and scenario simulations, I touched on concepts relevant to machine learning and reinforcement learning.
+- **Machine Learning Concepts**: Through random data generation and scenario simulations, this project touches on concepts relevant to machine learning and reinforcement learning.

 - **Programming**: The project involves the creation of a program that generates random numbers, conducts calculations, and visualizes results.
 This reflects essential programming concepts, as demonstrated in this web-based simulation using JavaScript.